 General information and support available from Sedgemoor:

-Sedgemoor District Councils Clean Surroundings team have been out in force for several weeks now to help clean, sweep and tidy up flooded areas in an effort to get them looking squeaky clean again.
+Sedgemoor District Councils Clean Surroundings team were out in force for several weeks to help clean, sweep and tidy up flooded areas in an effort to get them looking squeaky clean again.

-Around 90,000 sandbags have been cleared from the flood-affected areas by Sedgemoor District Council and its recovery partners.
-Sedgemoor staff have been working really hard alongside other agencies and volunteers to remove all the sandbags, for example we've removed over 2500 sand bags from just a small number of properties in East Lyng.
+Around 90,000 sandbags were cleared from the flood-affected areas by Sedgemoor District Council and its recovery partners.
+Sedgemoor staff worked really hard alongside other agencies and volunteers to remove all the sandbags, for example we removed over 2500 sand bags from just a small number of properties in East Lyng.
 Sandbag removal is an extremely time consuming and physical task and one that is not normally completed by local authorities after sandbags have been issued to households.

-A two man crew have been operating almost continuously since the flood water subsided in Moorland and Fordgate.
-They have been clearing sand bags, flood debris, litter picking verges and assisting householders to dispose of damaged belongings and furniture etc. We have also been working with staff from the Environment Agency and voluntary organisations to remove sand bags from isolated communities such as Chadmead and Athelney.
+A two man crew operated almost continuously when the flood water subsided in Moorland and Fordgate.
+They cleared sand bags, flood debris, litter picking verges and assisted householders to dispose of damaged belongings and furniture etc. We also worked with staff from the Environment Agency and voluntary organisations to remove sand bags from isolated communities such as Chadmead and Athelney.

 What can Sedgemoor help me with?

 - Air pollution- problems caused by burning of rubbish

 - Benefits Advice